devnull-cz/c-prog-lang/modules/dynamic-allocation.md

 ```

 Note that as `malloc` returns `void *`, there is no need to explicitly type its
-result when assigned to a pointer.
+result when assigned to a pointer, see
+#module explicit-type-conversion.md Explicit type conversion.
 That is, do not use:

 ```C
 int *p;